HOWTO do Linux kernel development¶

 Linux kernel development process currently consists of a few different main kernel "branches" and lots of different subsystem-specific kernel branches.
 These different branches are:

-4.x kernels are maintained by Linus Torvalds, and can be found on https://kernel.org in the pub/linux/kernel/v4.x/ directory.
+The mainline tree is maintained by Linus Torvalds, and can be found at https://kernel.org or in the repo.
 Its development process is as follows:

-- As soon as a new kernel is released a two weeks window is open, during this period of time maintainers can submit big diffs to Linus, usually the patches that have already been included in the -next kernel for a few weeks.
-The preferred way to submit big changes is using git (the kernel’s source management tool, more information can be found at https://git-scm.com/) but plain patches are also just fine.
+As soon as a new kernel is released a two week window is open, during this period of time maintainers can submit big diffs to Linus, usually the patches that have already been included in the linux-next for a few weeks.
+The preferred way to submit big changes is using git (the kernel's source management tool, more information can be found at https://git-scm.com/) but plain patches are also just fine.

 It is worth mentioning what Andrew Morton wrote on the linux-kernel mailing list about kernel releases: